ringlej/ptxdist/doc/daily_work.rst

 Dependencies on Shared Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Getting the missed shared library for example at runtime is something
+Getting the missed shared library for example at run-time is something
 easily done: The dynamic linker prints the missing library to the
 console.